 At the age of 9 Jukka Harju found the horn and two years later he performed Mozart's Horn Concerto in Eb KV447 at a concert in Dublin broadcasted for TV by European radio stations.
-The blitz start went on to the studies in the Sibelius-Academy in Helsinki with Kalervo Kulmala and later in Vienna University for music and arts with Roland Berger, principal horn of Vienna Philharmonic Orchestra.
+The blitz start went on to the studies in the Sibelius-Academy in Helsinki with Kalervo Kulmala and later in Vienna University for Music and Performing Arts with Roland Berger, principal horn of Vienna Philharmonic Orchestra.
 Harju was sought after by the Finnish leading orchestras as well as the EU Youth Orchestra and Gustav Mahler Youth Symphony Orchestra led by Claudio Abbado.

-Harju has succeeded in several music competitions.
-By winning the 2nd Lieksa International horn competition (Holger Fransman in memoriam) he was nominated as a Brass player of the year 2006 in Finland.
+Since then Harju has succeeded in several music competitions.
+By winning the Lieksa International Horn Competition 2005 he was nominated as a Brass player of the year 2006 in Finland.

 On 2008 Harju settled on the leading chair of the horn group in the Finnish Radio Symphony Orchestra.
 Before that he was a member of Tampere Filharmonia and Helsinki Philharmonic Orchestra.
 On the side he has appeared as a guest principal horn in l'Orchestre Philharmonique de Radio France, Swedish Radio Symphony Orchestra, Royal Stockholm Philharmonic Orchestra, Oslo Philharmonic Orchestra, Bamberger Symphoniker, Chamber Orchestra of Europe and Comics Oper Berlin.